I'VE NEVER BEEN TO A HOUSE CONCERT BEFORE. EXACTLY WHAT DO YOU MEAN BY "HOUSE CONCERT?"

 OKAY, THIS ALL SOUNDS A BIT TOO GOOD TO BE TRUE....
 WHAT'S THE CATCH?

 We do ask all of our attendees to donate to our performers, as that's how they earn their wages at each show.
 We have a suggested minimum donation amount of $15 for solo artists and $20 if we're presenting a duo or trio.
 That amount is PER PERSON, not per family.
 You're also welcome to donate more if you can afford to do so.
 We do make a "pitch" about this at each show in the opening announcements, but donations are gathered simply through a "music money bucket" placed out during the event and no one "hovers" while you put your donation in the bucket to make sure you've put in the minimum amount or more.
 We host professional touring musicians.
-They're high quality performers making their living by doing live shows, so we hope you'll reward them accordingly but also as you are financially able.
+They're high quality performers who make their living by doing live shows, so we hope you'll reward them accordingly but also as you are financially able.
 We don't want to discourage anyone from attending over the amount they are able to donate.
 Most of our performers also bring merchandise (compact discs, t-shirts, buttons, stickers, etc.) to sell at each show, but there is no obligation to buy anything.

 Other than that there's really no catch!
 We love live music.
 We delight in hosting wonderful folks who are terrific in performing live music, at our home.
 We also enjoy gathering friends together to share in the experience with us.
 Let's face it, these terrific artists wouldn't come to our house to do a show just for the two of us, so this is a "win-win-win" situation all the way around.